FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/index.rst

 Overview
 ********

-PythonicGcodeMachine is a free and open source (*) Python toolkit to work with RS-274 / ISO G-Code.
+PythonicGcodeMachine is a free and open source (*) Python toolkit to work with RS-274 / ISO G-code.

 .. rst-class:: small-text